On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: The setup

-If~$f$ is a vector and~$i$ is one of its coordinates, we write~$f_i$ and~$f(i)$ interchangeably.
-For any function (respectively, vector)~$f$ and a subset~$H$ of its domain (respectively, coordinates), we use~$f(H)$ as shorthand for~$\sum_{i \in H} f(i)$.
-The notation~$\allones$ refers to the all-ones vector.

-\section{\mytitle{The setup}}
+\section{The setup}

-In this section, we describe the class of problems our framework addresses, the assumptions we make, and we present a Vehicle Routing Problem with Stochastic Demands (VRPSD) as a representative example.
+In this section, we describe the class of problems our framework addresses, the assumptions we make, and we present the VRPSD with scenarios under the classical recourse policy as the main motivating application.